OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 data transfers now only occur at the beginning and end of the data region and that the time between each iterations is much less.

-![NVIDIA Visual Profiler showing 2 iterations of the Jacobi solver after adding the OpenACC data region.](images/jacobi_step2_nvvp.png)
+![NVIDIA Nsight Systems showing a single iteration of the Jacobi solver after adding the OpenACC data region.](images/ch4_profile.png)

 Looking at the final performance of this code, we see that the time for the OpenACC code on a GPU is now much faster than even the best threaded CPU code.